 What’s your favourite destination/city on our trip?

 Yala National Park.
-I just love nature and getting to see plants and animals in their natural environment.
+I just love nature and seeing plants and animals in their natural environment.
 It’s remarkable there.

 Tell me about Sri Lankan cuisine.